report: COMPUTING JOBS ARE THE NUMBER ONE SOURCE OF NEW WAGES IN THE UNITED STATES

-According to Code.org, North Carolina has almost 19,000 unfilled computing jobs.
-However universities in NC will only graduate 4,000 Computer Science majors this year.
+According to Code.org, The United States has almost 500,000 unfilled computing jobs.
+However universities in the U.S. will only graduate approximately 43,000 Computer Science majors this year.

-Local businesses are struggling to find candidates, even though employers are willing to pay entry-level programmers an average of $65,000 per year, the highest starting salary in North Carolina.
+Businesses are struggling to find candidates, even though employers are willing to pay entry-level programmers an average of $60,000 per year.

 Computer Science Degrees are No Longer Required for Many Programming Jobs

 Instead, employers have learned to test each candidate’s ability to solve business problems with code.

 Unlike most professions, hiring managers for software developers give little weight to an applicant's college education.
 Instead they judge a potential hire based on their professional portfolio and code examples.